-- Confirm the Decision; - Order the Appellants to pay the full amount of the CAS arbitration costs. - Order the Appellants to pay a significant contribution towards the legal costs and other related expenses of the Federation Sénégalaise de Football in connection with these proceedings". - The submissions of the Fédération Sénégalaise de Football, in essence, may be summarized as 69. follows: - In view of the clear wording of Article 3 para.
-4 of the WC Regulations (Old Version), CAS has no jurisdiction in the present matter.
+- Confirm the Decision; - 5.
+Order the Appellants to pay the full amount of the CAS arbitration costs. - Order the Appellants to pay a significant contribution towards the legal costs and other related expenses of the Federation Sénégalaise de Football in connection with these proceedings". - 71.
+The submissions of the Fédération Sénégalaise de Football, in essence, may be summarized as follows: - In view of the clear wording of Article 3 para.
+4 of the WC Regulations (Old Version), CAS has no jurisdiction in the present matter. - Neither the Appellant nor the South African Football Association has any sufficient legal interest in the present proceedings.

-- For the same reasons as those put forward by FIFA, the appeal lodged by the South African Football Association is inadmissible as it was filed after the 21-day deadline envisaged by Article 58 of the FIFA Statutes.
-In addition, it must be observed that, on 14 September 2017, the Organising Committee merely issued a communication of informative nature with respect to the FIFA Bureau's Decision.
-The statement made by the Organising Committee is not an appealable decision - Neither the Fédération Burkinabé de Football nor the South African Football Association has any sufficient legal interest in the present proceedings.
 Their alleged interest is unsubstantiated and purely speculative.
-In particular their request for a declaratory judgement "shall be rejected, as the prerequisite for such an action are not fulfilled". - The Appellants "have not provided not even tried to substantiate their possible financial claim against FIFA.
+In particular their request for a declaratory judgement "shall be rejected, as the prerequisite for such an action are not fulfilled". - The Appellant and the South African Football Association "have not provided not even tried to - substantiate their possible financial claim against FIFA.
 They even candidly admitted that they decided to no file (sic) relevant elements of proof, merely referring to the eventual examination of unknown witnesses at the hearing".
-The Appellants have not met their burden to demonstrate their legal interests to request a declaratory judgement, in order to obtain financial compensations from FIFA. - The Appellants have no standing to sue as they do not have any legal interest in the annulment of the Appealed Decision.
-At least, they have not established the contrary. - The Appealed Decision was validly taken by the Organising Committee, which complied with all the applicable regulations. - The Appealed Decision is not of a disciplinary nature. - The Organising Committee and its Bureau are competent to order the replay of a match.
-Contrary to the submissions of the Appellants, the replay of a match can be ordered outside of a disciplinary procedure.
-Match replays may be imposed as sanctions but also as other measures.
-Such is for instance the case with Article 6 para.
-7 of the WC Regulations. - With respect to the argument of the Appellants related with the "Specific Recommendations to Combat Match Manipulation Guidelines for FIFA member Associations", the Fédération Sénégalaise de Football adopts the same position as FIFA. - The contention of the Appellants related to the alleged psychological and sporting impact of the Appealed Decision, is purely speculative and unsubstantiated.
+The Appellant and the South African Football Association have not met their burden to demonstrate their legal interests to request a declaratory judgement, in order to obtain financial compensations from FIFA.

+- The Appellant as well as the South African Football Association has no standing to sue as they do not have any legal interest in the annulment of the Appealed Decision or of the 14 September 2017 Decision.
+At least, they have not established the contrary. - The Appealed Decision was validly taken by the FIFA Bureau, which complied with all the applicable regulations. - The Appealed Decision is not of a disciplinary nature. - The Organising Committee and its Bureau are competent to order the replay of a match.
+Contrary to the submissions of the Appellant and of the South African Football Association, the FIFA Bureau took its decision on the basis of Article 3 para.
+3 (o) of the WC Regulations (Old Version) and not on the basis of Article 6 para.
+7 of the WC Regulations. - With respect to the argument of the Appellant related with the "Specific Recommendations to Combat Match Manipulation Guidelines for FIFA member Associations", the Fédération Sénégalaise de Football adopts the same position as FIFA. - The contention of the Appellant and of the South African Football Association related to the alleged psychological and sporting impact of the Appealed Decision and of the 14 September 2017 Decision, is purely speculative and unsubstantiated.